 During these years, he continued his experiments and studies to develop new and improved vegetables for his trade.
 He visited many state and county fairs.
 Learning all he could, he became personally acquainted with growers and market gardeners all over the country, so that he could supply their specific needs regarding soil and temperature in order to grow a good canning tomato.
 Whenever he introduced something new, the leading seedmen of the county cataloged them.
 They relied solely on Mr. Livingston's reputation.

 The ready endorsement of his fellow businessmen for Alexander's integrity was a reflection of his personal life.
 He served the Truro Seceders Congregation as a deacon.
 In 1863, he became an elder of the church serving through 1880.
 He, his wife and children, and all their employees were in church every Sunday, sitting side by side in the Livingston family pews.

 Alexander often taught Sunday school at the Ohio Penitentiary.
-He conducted services at Blacklick, driving there with some of his children in his famous covered wagon called "The Ark".
-That very same wagon hauled many an escaping slave to freedom via the underground railroad.
+He conducted services at Blacklick, driving there with some of his children in his famous covered wagon called "The Ark."
+That very same wagon hauled many escaping enslaved people to freedom via the Underground Railroad.

 In 1898, Alexander Livingston died, but not before contributing to Reynoldsburg's history and the history of agriculture in the United States.

 In 1965, the Franklin County Historical Society recognized Reynoldsburg as "The Home of the Tomato," and to honor this great man, our City holds an annual festival in recognition of his vast accomplishments in agriculture.
 It is called the Tomato Festival.